 Your details will be held until any relevant jobs become available.

 Why are links between education and enterprise important?

 Such links are essential if we are to create a skilled workforce in the UK.
 Institutions such as the University of Chester can provide world-class facilities and expert support and resources.
 However links to businesses increase access to employers for students.
 This can provide them with the experience and exposure to forge a lasting career in highly-skilled sectors.

 Protos is located within a region renowned for industry and manufacturing.
 By providing a link between education and industry, Protos can provide the setting for skilled individuals to be retained in the North of England and not lost overseas.

 How can I find out what has been approved at PROTOS?

 PROTOS has full outline consent and part detailed consent for energy generation and a Resource Recovery Park.

-Relevant planning consent documents can be downloaded from the Documents page of this website.
+Relevant planning consent documents can be downloaded from the Documents page of this website or on request.

 What will be done to make sure the local area is protected during construction?